0xC0DE6502/max65-releases/README.md

   jmp main                    ; finally, execute main program at 'RUN_ADDR'

-  ; save the final binary named "CODE" from label 'main' to current PC (*) ; also save its accompanying .INF file
+  ; save the final binary named "CODE" from label 'main' to current PC (*) ; also save its accompanying .inf file
   ; set execution address to 'entry' (the $FF0000 signifies a host address) ; set load address to 'LOAD_ADDR' (again, the $FF0000 signifies a host address) save "CODE", main, *, $FF0000|entry, $FF0000|LOAD_ADDR